Coffeekraken/coffeekraken/packages/tools/s-glob/src/doc/README.md

 {{#> layout-readme }}

-## Glob under steroids
+## SGlob

 This `SGlob` class allows you mainly to resolve glob patterns.
 It uses under the hood the [glob](https://www.npmjs.com/package/glob) package and add some nice features to it like:

 -   Additional syntax to be more precise in your globs
 -   Support for array of glob patterns
 -   Possibility to specify some `regex` to search into the files
 -   Return an array of [SFile](/@coffeekraken/s-glob/doc/readme)
 -   Check if a string is a glob or not
 -   Extract from a string the glob part
 -   Extract from a string the none glob part
 -   More to come...

 ## Usage